-Parameter: <1-8>: At present, users can configure the multi-paths number from 1 to 8.
+Parameter: <1-32>: At present, users can configure the multi-paths number from 1 to 32.
 When configure 1, it is equal to disable ECMP function.
+In addition, the actual configuration number is the power of 2 that approaches and is bigger than the user input value.